Day 37: A Problem too Big, A God too Small?

 Can I trust God’s promises and covenant?
 Can I have hope in He who was, is, and will be?

 Br.
-Mark Mackey, S.J., is a Jesuit brother in formation in the Midwest Province.
-He currently teaches environmental science and ecospirituality at Loyola University Chicago’s School of Environmental Sustainability.
+Mark Mackey, S.J., is a Jesuit brother in the Jesuits’ Midwest province.
+Mark is a lecturer in Loyola University Chicago’s School of Environmental Sustainability where he teaches environmental science, eco-spirituality, and herpetology.